juhiechandra/juhiechandra/README.md

 # Working in order to break the vicious cycle (Challenge DSA)

-👩‍💻 I'm currently working as UI/UX designer
+👩‍💻 I'm a UI/UX designer

 🧠 I'm currently learning DS Algo, UX and React